filthyrake/golangdogecointicker/README.md

 Copyright 2021

 This is just a repo I setup to share some of the code I've written for the newest iteration of dogecointicker.
-This iteration is entirely GoLang, and runs off a Windows PC, which is why a lot of it is SUPER funky.
+This iteration is entirely GoLang.

 Plans include: Updated Art generation, non-Windows code, actual setup/usage instructions.